aportela/esp32-server-dashboard/README.md

 ### Microcontroller

-In theory you should be able to use any esp32 as long as it has enough pins
+In theory you should be able to use any esp32 as long as it has enough pins.

 I'm using these two: